HaLamUs/eth-nft-drop/README.md

     <br/> You can deploy your FE for free, connecting thru github
   - 😲 Opensea test net
    <br/> https://testnets.opensea.io/
+  - 🔴 Server side rendering
+    <br/> This one for Google robot, we don't return components, we return the data in json format

 ## THE end